anupanandsingh/anupanandsingh.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postgraduate Researcher <br> School of Mathematics, University of Leeds
+subtitle: Postgraduate Researcher <br> School of Mathematics, University of Leeds <br> United Kingdom

 profile:
   align: